meerkat-manor/marti/pattern.md

 1. provides load assurance when transferring data files and documents
 2. can be tooled and therefore achieve some level of automation
-3. is extensible to give the publisher and consumer control as to the level of assurance required to match the risk appetite of the organisation
+3. is extensible to give the publisher and consumer control as to the level of assurance required to match the risk appetite of the organization

 ## Context